 Clinical Photograph of Injured Little Finger Split Vertically

-Following injury was in 49 years old male who got this injury as a result of fall of a heavy object on his hand.
+Following injury was in 49 years old male who got this injury as a result of a fall of a heavy object on his hand.

 Clinical Photograph of Mallet Finger

 Clinical Photograph of mallet finger deformity in 43 years old male

 He got this injury while playing volleyball and reported after three months of injury,

 Clinical Photograph of Mallet Finger Deformity Index Finger